Quins’ ‘Big Game’ the latest milestone along a whirlwind journey for women’s rugby

 Harlequins take on Wasps in a Premier 15s match on Monday but this one is like no other and is yet another milestone women’s rugby has hit in recent years.

-The match is part of Quins’ Big Game, which is hosted at Twickenham Stadium, and will be a double header with the men.
+The match is part of Quins’ Big Game, which is hosted at Twickenham Stadium, and will be a doubleheader with the men.
 It will be the first women’s league match held at the home of English rugby and will be broadcast live on BT Sport 1.

-This historic fixture is another example of how the women’s game is going from strength-to-strength and the quick progression is thanks to the introduction of the Premier 15s.
+This historic fixture is another example of how the women’s game is going from strength to strength, and the quick progression is thanks to the introduction of the Premier 15s.

 The league was founded in 2017 and it created a more competitive stage for players to compete in.
 It wasn’t, and still isn’t, perfect with not all athletes being paid.
 But it created a platform for the players to develop and demand what they deserve.